colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 You are a Justice in the Supreme Court of Nebraska who was part of the majority in *Heins v.
 Webster County*.

+A recent case has made its way through the lower courts.

 A plaintiff was playing on an outdoor asphalt YMCA basketball court, fell, and was injured.
 The plaintiff was not a member of the YMCA and did not pay dues to the YMCA.
+The plaintiff sued the YMCA before the *Heins* opinion was issued.
 Following the traditional view, the trial court found the plaintiff to be a licensee and issued a directed verdict for the defendant finding that the defendant did not owe a duty of care to the plaintiff.
 After the case was appealed, the Supreme Court of Nebraska issued the *Heins* opinion, and the court of appeals reversed finding that the defendant owed a duty of care.

 The author of the dissenting opinion in *Heins* writes you a letter reminding you that, following the *Heins* majority, the YMCA is now subject to lawsuits holding them to a duty to treat uninvited users of their facilities with the same standard of care as the paying members of their institutions.
 The majority opinion “socializes the use of privately owned property.”
 “From this moment on, public and private institutions, as well as residential homeowners, must be especially aware of unknown, uninvited individuals who take advantage of their land and facilities.”